citp/privacy-policy-historical/r/re/rea/realage.com.md

 Page 1 of 1

 RealAge, Inc., values the privacy of all of our users.
 We take very seriously the need to respect and protect your privacy and the security of any information you may share with us.
 We've built a site that allows you to control how much information you give us and how that information is used.
-This privacy policy ("Policy") describes the data collection, use, and disclosure practices of RealAge, Inc., in connection with the Web Sites, [www.RealAge.com](http://www.realage.com/), [www.CatAge.com](http://www.catage.com/), and [www.DogAge.com](http://www.dogage.com/) ("RealAge" or "Web Site(s)" or "Site(s)").
+This privacy policy ("Policy") describes the data collection, use, and disclosure practices of RealAge, Inc., in connection with the Web Site, [www.RealAge.com](http://www.realage.com/), ("RealAge" or "Web Site" or "Site").

-This Policy applies to information collected only directly through or from the Sites mentioned above, though information may be collected by RealAge directly, or by third-party service providers with whom we contract to act on our behalf.
+This Policy applies to information collected only directly through or from the Site mentioned above, though information may be collected by RealAge directly, or by third-party service providers with whom we contract to act on our behalf.
 It does not apply to personal information collected from offline resources and communications, such as information you may send to us in a postal letter or give to us in a phone call.
-This Policy also does not apply to third-party online resources to which Sites may link, because RealAge does not control their content or their privacy practices.
+This Policy also does not apply to third-party online resources to which the site may link, because RealAge does not control their content or their privacy practices.

 Please read our Policy carefully.
 Your understanding of how we use any information you provide -- and your trust that we will use it carefully -- are very important both to you and to us.
 Why?
 Because it helps us provide more relevant, useful information to you.
 If you have any questions about our data collection, use, or disclosure practices, please contact us in any of the ways listed at the end (Section 17, "Contact Us").
-Please also be sure to read our complete [Terms of Use](https://web.archive.org/web/20110121011911id_/http%3A//www.realage.com/terms-of-use) (this Privacy Policy is a part of it).
+Please also be sure to read our complete [Terms of Use](https://web.archive.org/web/20111213202236id_/http%3A//www.realage.com/terms-of-use) (this Privacy Policy is a part of it).

 ### 1) What Information Do We Collect?